s-zeid/note-tab/README.md

 * You can customize the "New note" text by changing the `type=` parameter in the URL.
 * You can copy a permalink to a note whether or not it has been saved.
-* You can save a note as a text file.
+* Notes can be saved to and loaded from text files.

 Usage